 We’re the Conciliottoman family, a five-person, three-cat, one-dog menagerie living in central Pennsylvania.
 We started our journey into homeschooling as of February 29, 2012 – Leap Day – and we’re loving the leap we’ve made!

 If you want the quick and fun intro, here are 10 things you should know about each of us and some background about our life as a family of introverts.

 I’m Joan Concilio.
-I’m 33, and I work full-time as a web development and design specialist for the research department of Penn State College of Medicine at Hershey Medical Center, as well as holding down several freelance jobs.
+I work full-time as a web development and design specialist for the research mission of Penn State College of Medicine at Hershey Medical Center, as well as holding down several freelance jobs.
 I’m a first-degree black belt in tae kwon do, and in my “free” time – wait, what’s that? – I’m a grad student, reader and artist.

 This is Sarah’s dad, Chris Otto.
-He’s 45 and has been a newspaper editor for most of his life (currently, he leads the sports department for Lancaster Newspapers), but his passion is ephemerology – the study of old books and papers.
+He has been a newspaper editor for most of his life (currently, he leads the sports department for LNP), but his passion is ephemerology – the study of old books and papers.
 His blog, Papergreat, is an AMAZING look into that topic.
 Chris is an awesome unschool dad and a huge part of what makes Sarah’s life great.

 Meet Sarah Otto, the star of the show.
 She’s 18 as of March 2018, and will finish her compulsory schooling and graduate in May 2018.
 Until February 2012, she was a student at our local public school; since then, she’s been an unschooling rockstar.
-She is an incredibly kind young lady who loves animals and her family (sometimes in that order), James Bond, Arnold Schwarzenegger, fairy tales, art, video games, alpacas, and organizing things.
+She is an incredibly kind young lady who loves animals and her family (sometimes in that order), The Walking Dead, Arnold Schwarzenegger, fairy tales, art, theater, video games, alpacas, and organizing things.
 (You can read more about her educational journey here and here.)